Aaron Hernandez: Release from team and aftermath

-Within hours of Hernandez's arrest, employees at the team's official pro shop at Patriot Place were instructed to remove all his memorabilia and merchandise, and to remove these items from its website as well.
-The Patriots ProShop exchanged about 2,500 previously sold Hernandez jerseys for other jerseys, destroying and recycling the Hernandez jerseys for a loss of about $250,000.
+Within hours of Hernandez's arrest, employees at the team's official pro shop at Patriot Place was instructed to remove all his memorabilia and merchandise, and to remove these items from its website as well.
+The Patriots ProShop exchanged about 2,500 previously sold Hernandez jerseys for other jerseys, destroying and recycling the Hernandez jerseys for a loss of approximately $250,000.

 CytoSport and Puma terminated their endorsement deals with Hernandez.
-EA Sports announced that Hernandez's likeness would be dropped from its NCAA Football 14 and Madden NFL 25 video games.
-After visitor complaints, a prize-winning photo of Hernandez from his rookie season, depicting him triumphantly high-stepping into the end zone in front of Green Bay Packers cornerback Sam Shields, was removed from the Pro Football Hall of Fame.
+EA Sports announced that Hernandez's likeness would be removed from its NCAA Football 14 and Madden NFL 25 video games.
+After visitor complaints, a prize-winning photograph of Hernandez from his rookie season, depicting him high-stepping into the end zone in front of Green Bay Packers cornerback Sam Shields, was removed from the Pro Football Hall of Fame.
 Panini America, a sports memorabilia and trading-card company, removed stickers of Hernandez from approximately 500,000 sticker books that had not yet been sent to collectors.
 The company replaced the stickers, as well as trading cards, with cards depicting Tim Tebow.

 The University of Florida removed Hernandez's name and likeness from various locations at its football facilities, including a stone that had his name and "All American" inscribed upon it.
 Bristol Central High School also removed all his awards and gave them to his family.
 Pop Warner removed his name from a list of award recipients.

 Hernandez gave power of attorney to his agent, and instructed him to provide his fiancée with $3,000 a month and to help her find more affordable housing.
 He also set aside $500,000 for his fiancée and their daughter, and $120,000 for a close friend.
 After his arrest, his vacant house fell into "extreme disrepair", including suffering burst pipes and mold.